kazmisag/Exercise-3/README.md

 # Exercise 3
-Second version of Exercise 3
+Second practice of Exercise 3